getsentry/sentry-docs/src/collections/_documentation/enriching-error-data/context.md

 {% include components/platform_content.html content_dir='set-level' %}

-For more details about how to set predefined properties, see the [LINK: [platform-specific](https://docs.sentry.io/platforms/)] documentation.
+For more details about how to set predefined properties, see the [platform-specific documentation]({%- link _documentation/platforms/index.md -%}).

 ## Custom Data